 For most businesses, the customer service teams are the frontline in establishing brand loyalty.
 The level of customer service they deliver has a direct impact on the overall experience you customers will have, which oftentimes determines whether your customer will keep coming back or forget your brand forever.
 Therefore, it’s important to keep customer service teams motivated so they can consistently deliver positive experiences to your customers.

 A motivated team leads to consistent customer service

 Motivating your customer service team is a critical part in providing a consistently positive customer experience.
-They represent your company to your customers, so they must always be giving their best effort in whatever they say or do.
+Agents represent your company to your customers, so they must always be giving their best effort in whatever they say or do.

-These five tips should help you in determining the best strategy to keep your customer service teams motivated and engaged.
+These tips should help you in determining the best strategy to keep your customer service teams motivated and engaged.